Showing posts with label Play. Show all posts

 Anne of Green Gables - Play adapted by Peter DeLaurier

 Anne of Green Gables (2007) is a play adapted by Peter DeLaurier from the novel by L.M.
 Montgomery.
 The play premiered at the at The People's Light & Theatre Company in January 2007 as part of the Philadelphia New Play Festival.
+It was nominated for Outstanding New Play in the annual Barrymore Awards.
 The play was directed by Shannon O'Donnell.

 Playbill described the story as follows: "Matthew Cuthbert and his no-nonsense sister Marilla send for an orphan to help with the farm at Green Gables.
 But instead of a sturdy boy, they get skinny Anne Shirley, an accident-prone redhead with a natural flair for drama.
 It doesn't take long though for this imaginative young heroine to work her way into the hearts of her reluctant new parents, and to transform their stodgy, old-fashioned neighbors on Prince Edward Island into a host of 'kindred spirits.'
 This new adaptation captures all the spirit of the beloved classic.
 Best appreciated by ages 7 and up. www.peopleslight.org."